PrithivishS/PrithivishS/Docker Basics.md

   - Ops team hereafter runs a docker command that will fetch and run the docker artifacts.
 So the only prerequisite is that docker runtime is running on the server.

 Installing docker locally
 ----------------------------
 Docker is an improvement over virtual machines
  - Images vs containers.
+    - Most of the popular containers are Linux based.
+    - Docker was originally built for Linux.
+    - More recently there is a Docker Desktop that runs on Windows and Mac.

  - public and private registries.
  - Create own image (dockerfile)